0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/automatic-tuning-enable.md

 > [!NOTE]
 > For Azure SQL Managed Instance, the supported option FORCE_LAST_GOOD_PLAN can only be configured through [T-SQL](https://azure.microsoft.com/blog/automatic-tuning-introduces-automatic-plan-correction-and-t-sql-management).
 The Azure portal based configuration and automatic index tuning options described in this article do not apply to Azure SQL Managed Instance.

-> [!NOTE]
-> Configuring automatic tuning options through the ARM (Azure Resource Manager) template is not supported at this time.

 ## Enable automatic tuning on server

 On the server level you can choose to inherit automatic tuning configuration from "Azure Defaults" or not to inherit the configuration.
 Azure defaults are FORCE_LAST_GOOD_PLAN enabled, CREATE_INDEX disabled, and DROP_INDEX disabled.